Chemical

 Physics

-Liquid/liquid and liquid/solid interfaces built one molecule at a time provide uniform structures whose chemistry is understood and visualized at a level of detail not available in bulk materials.
+The places where liquid meets solid and where gas condenses to liquid are challenging interfaces to study, yet essential to understand.
+Liquid/liquid and liquid/solid interfaces built one molecule at a time provide uniform structures whose chemistry can be understood and visualized at a level of detail not available in bulk materials.
 Similarly, we can isolate individual ions solvated by adding one solvent molecule at a time.
-We use X-ray spectroscopic methods to study how solutions behave under extreme experimental conditions and then combine those results with advanced theory and modeling methods to help interpret the results.
+We use X-ray spectroscopic methods that span femtoseconds to milliseconds to study how solutions behave under extreme experimental conditions.
+We combine those results with advanced theory and modeling methods to help interpret the results.
 We study pattern formation and self-assembly, phase transitions, and crystal nucleation, all in the service of better understanding the fundamental physical properties that underlie nearly every facet of the natural world.